yolandafgil/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository is the first assignment of the "Applied Data Science Capstone" course by Coursera.
+This repository is the first assignment of the "Applied Data Science Capstone" course belonging to IBM Data Science Professional Certificate by Coursera.